simexid/greenpass-validator/README.md

 Angular project

 Use `npm run start:net` or `ng serve --host 0.0.0.0 --ssl --proxy-config proxy.conf.json` in order to start the application locally with proxy configuration.
-Default ser on proxy.conf.json redirect all traffico to /api to port :8080.
+Default server configuration on proxy.conf.json redirect all traffic to /api to port :8080.
 After start reach the application on [https://127.0.0.1:4200](https://127.0.0.1:4200).

 ## greenpass-validator-be